Reviewed by Amy Baker Dennis, PhD, FAED

 Rumination disorder involves the regular regurgitation of food that occurs for at least one month.
-When someone regurgitates their food, they do not appear to be making an effort, nor do they appear to be stressed, upset, or disgusted.
+Regurgitated food may be re-chewed, re-swallowed, or spit out.
+Typically, when someone regurgitates their food, they do not appear to be making an effort, nor do they appear to be stressed, upset, or disgusted.1

 - Repeated regurgitation of food for a period of at least one month.
 Regurgitated food may be re-chewed, re-swallowed, or spit out.